hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-3.markdown

 ```

 for displaying these values in the repl, together with a bunch of `Debug`
-instances for all of the types in the core library.
+instances for all of the types in the core libraries.
 Let's put it all together
 and see what we get:

 ```